PESTILLILAB/PESTILLILAB.github.io/content/research/slider_brain_nets_sohy.md

 ---
-title: We understand now that the brain works as an network of computing centers connected to each others via active cables.
-The PESTILLI LAB works on understanding both the structure and functional properties of the components of these brain networks. align : text-right image : /img/brain-networks-hayashi.png tags : ['slider','active']
+title: The brain works as an ensemble of computing centers connected to each others via active cables. align : text-right image : /img/brain-networks-hayashi.png tags : ['slider','active']